- Knowledge Base

 az account set --subscription abcdabcd-1234-abcd-1234-abcdabcdabcd

-04 Run vm list command (Windows/macOS/Linux) with custom output filters to list the ID of each Azure virtual machine (VM) provisioned in the selected subscription:
+04 Run disk list command (Windows/macOS/Linux) with custom output filters to list the ID of each Azure virtual machine (VM) disk provisioned in the selected subscription:

-05 The command output should return the requested VM resource identifiers (IDs):
+05 The command output should return the requested VM disk identifiers (IDs):

 { "networkAccessPolicy": "AllowAll", "publicNetworkAccess": "Enabled" }